jlfy738/draughts-reader-core/README.md

 # draughts-reader-core

 The draughts-reader-core library is a pure javascript engine to define and read draughts game.
 No user interface is provided.
 It is an "in-memory" game representation.
-See also : [draughts-reader JQuery plugin](https://github.com/jlfy738/draughts-reader).
+For UI, see: [draughts-reader JQuery plugin](https://github.com/jlfy738/draughts-reader).

 ## Quick start
 - Install : `$ npm install`